Seppli11/ZHAW-Summary/summaries/23FS/MLDM/Machine Learning/Model Selection.md

 * The model is too simple to detect the patterns of the data.
 The model should be made more complex
   <img src="res/Model Selection/image-20230327133447947.png" alt="image-20230327133447947" style="zoom:67%;" />
 * With this example, there is likely a high variance, overfitting is happening and the mode should be simplified.
+This is also called regularisation.
   <img src="res/Model Selection/image-20230327133551584.png" alt="image-20230327133551584" style="zoom: 67%;" />